27 ncAc 01d .1519 ACCREDITATION STANDARDS

 (e) Live continuing legal education programs shall be conducted in a setting physically suitable to the educational nature of the program and, when appropriate, equipped with suitable writing surfaces or sufficient space for taking notes.

 (f) Thorough, high quality, and carefully prepared written materials should be distributed to all attendees at or before the time the program is presented.
 These may include written materials printed from a website or computer presentation.
 A written agenda or outline for a program satisfies this requirement when written materials are not suitable or readily available for a particular subject.
 The absence of written materials for distribution should, however, be the exception and not the rule.

-(g) Any accredited sponsor must remit fees as required and keep and maintain attendance records of each continuing legal education program sponsored by it, which shall be furnished to the board in accordance with regulations.
+(g) A sponsor of an approved program must remit fees as required and keep and maintain attendance records of each continuing legal education program sponsored by it, which shall be furnished to the board in accordance with regulations.
 Participation in an online program must be verified as provided in Rule .1601(d).

 (h) Except as provided in Rules .1501 and.1602(h) of this subchapter, in-house continuing legal education and self-study shall not be approved or accredited for the purpose of complying with Rule .1518 of this subchapter.